 Data Alignment

 Compute may be expensive, but memory accesses always are!
-The more you miss your caches, the more you waste time!
+The more you miss your CPU caches, the more you waste time!

 1